-Many people wander through their career aimlessly.
-They move from one job to the next without a clear sense of purpose until one day – usually around mid-career – they wake up and wonder how they got to where they are.
+Many people wander through their career without direction, moving from one job to the next without a clear sense of purpose.
+Then one day—usually around mid-career—they wake up and wonder how they ended up where they are.

-Frequently, the emotion expressed is one of regret and a feeling of disappointment over lost or missed opportunities.
-They blame themselves for not doing things differently when they could have chosen a different path.
+Most times, the emotion expressed is regret.
+They feel disappointed over lost opportunities, and, not surprisingly, blame themselves for not doing things differently when they could have chosen a different path.

 You don’t want to live with regrets.

-Today, I am going to suggest a short exercise that involves reflecting on your past as a strategy for moving ahead in your career without regret.
+Here is a short writing exercise that involves reflecting on your past as a way of moving ahead in your career without regret.

 1. Find yourself a good place and time to write.
-You should turn all your attention to the activity and avoid distraction such as television, kids, or social media.
+Turn all your attention to the activity and avoid distractions such as phones, television, kids, or social media.
 You should also write your story.
 Writing is a more effective way of processing thoughts than simply thinking about them.

 3. Answer the questions below clearly and honestly.
 Feel free to add to the list if you want.
 Remember the purpose of this exercise is to learn about yourself, so be specific.

 - What were you parents like?
 What beliefs did they hold about life and work?

 - What were your brothers and sisters like?

 - Who were your best friends and how did they influence you?